pauloacs/DLpisoFoam/README.md

 **DLpisoFoam-alg1 and DLpisoFoam-alg2**:
  the solvers developed in https://github.com/pauloacs/Solving-Poisson-s-Equation-through-DL-for-CFD-apllications.
 These solvers use the **U_to_p surrogate model** in surrogate_models/u_to_p/.

-Here you can find the DLpisoFoam solvers as well as test cases where those can be used.
+Here, you can find the DLpisoFoam solvers, as well as test cases that utilize them.
 A DockerFile and everything that is needed to build the docker image is also provided here to ease the installation of the solver.

 ## How to start